QianWangX/QianWangX.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a master student from KAUST and I'm supervised by [Prof.Peter Wonka](https://peterwonka.net/).
-I'm interested in applying generative models to some applications.
-I will continue phd in KAUST.
-Before I obtained my bachelor degree in Wuhan University, China.
+I'm currently a PhD student from KAUST and I'm supervised by [Prof.Peter Wonka](https://peterwonka.net/).
+I'm interested in applying diffusion models to images/videos applications.
+Before I obtained my master degree in KAUST and I obtained my bachelor degree in Wuhan University, China.